grodansparadis/vscp/src/vscp/common/vscp_client_mqtt.md

 **Returns**

-A string with configuration on JSON format or an empty string if an error ocured or no configuration has been set.
+A string with configuration on JSON format or an empty string if an error occured or no configuration has been set.